Skip to main content

 Hooves: How to process the hooves for decorative items or for hoof glue.

 Before the advent of modern tanning agents, humans were turning raw skin into usable leather products using very basic techniques and materials.
-Learn to produce incredibly soft, strong and durable leather from raw animal skin using one of human kind’s earliest tanning technologies!
-Utilizing materials readily available in the surrounding environment we will walk through the steps of this transformation.
-Come learn the progression of this process from raw skin to beautiful, usable, finished leather!
+Learn to produce incredibly soft, strong and durable leather from raw animal skin using one of humankind’s earliest tanning technologies!

-Over 3 full days this course will focus on tanning deer skins with a variety of fat tanning which uses Lecithin and oil* as the dressing agent.
+The tanning section of this course will focus on tanning Kangaroo and Deer skins with a variety of fat tanning which uses Lecithin and oil* as the dressing agent.
 Whilst not for the squeamish the end product is worth the work!
-The class will cover removing the meat and fat (de-fleshing), removing the outer grain layer (de-graining), alkalining for ground substance removal, applying the tanning agents (dressing), softening and smoking the skins.
+The class will cover removing the meat and fat (de-fleshing), alkalining for ground substance removal, applying the tanning agents (dressing), softening and smoking the skins.
+In addition to enthusiastic instruction, I provide comfortable, easy to use tools and detailed handouts covering the tanning process, as well as ethnographic anecdotes and a list of helpful literature for those who wish to further their own knowledge of tanning!
+The course is sure to contain plenty of memorable moments, lots of practical information and, provided that you put in the work **, one that will see you heading home with a beautiful, unique and usable piece of traditionally tanned leather!

 This opportunity is only available to people who have already completed the Bushcraft Survival Australia Fundamental Module 1 & 2 courses.